 - Continued use of virtual platforms in conjunction with in-person services to minimize in-person contact and optimize student safety for areas of academic instruction, student activities, and other meeting opportunities.

 In order to minimize risk and maintain a healthy environment for our students and teachers, we will begin the school year by limiting access to campus buildings to students, teachers, and essential personnel.
-Families are welcome on campus for important meetings and orientations, with virtual options available.
+Families are welcome on campus for important meetings, with virtual options available.
 While we understand that some members of our community will be disappointed, it is important to note that we will not resume on-campus or in-classroom volunteer opportunities right away.
+If you are scheduled to meet someone on campus, please fill out this Certification of Lack of Exposure document on the day of your appointment prior to entering the building.
+Thank you!

 Teaching and learning

-Current planning assumes school will open on August 18 with some form of distancing expectations (Yellow or Orange).
-We are looking at the best ways to onboard new students that could include prioritizing their first days on campus.
+School will open remotely on August 18.
+We are looking at the best ways to onboard new students during this difficult time.

 We expect to shift between several operational modes next school year.